 - Reduce their driving.

 - Limit engine idling.

 - Carpool, bus, or telework.

 - Refrain from using gasoline-powered garden equipment or charcoal grills.

 - Schedule painting projects during the cooler months, and when painting, use water-based products.

 Additionally, active adults, children, and individuals with respiratory problems should limit prolonged outdoor exposure.

-Our pollution issues don't only exist in the summertime.
-We have winter High Pollution Advisory Days, too.
-During those days, the Residential Restriction Woodburning Ordinance will be in effect.
+Pollution issues don't only exist in the summertime, as there are winter High Pollution Advisory Days, too.
+During those days, the Residential Restriction Woodburning Ordinance is in effect.
 At that time, people must refrain from using any non-approved wood-burning devices (fireplaces).
-Some pellet stoves or other wood stoves may be exempt from the restriction, but those must be registered with the county for the exemption.
+Some pellet stoves or other wood stoves may be exempt from the restriction, but those must be registered with the county.
 People who violate the ordinance may receive a fine.
 During the winter Pollution Advisory Days, of course, the same suggestions regarding carpooling and people who have respiratory problems should be considered.

-You can get more information about restrictions during high ozone advisory days and what Maricopa County is doing to keep our air safe at Clean Air Make More.
-There you can sign up to receive air quality notices via text or email.
-You can also get detailed daily information from the Arizona Department of Environmental Quality online or by calling the ADEQ Air Quality Forecast Hotline at 602-771-2367.
+You can get more information about restrictions during high ozone advisory days and what Maricopa County is doing to keep the air safe at Clean Air Make More.
+There you can sign up to receive air-quality notices via text or email.
+You can also get detailed daily information from the Arizona Department of Environmental Quality.